jgpai/cloud-services/README.md

 # ODCS & ODPS Cloud Services

-Thanks for your interest in the services to manage data contracts & data products.
-Those services are meant for educational and experimental purpose: make the abstract concepts behind data contracts and products more tangible.
+Thank you for your interest in our services for managing data contracts and data products.
+Those services are intended for educational and experimental purposes, aiming to make the abstract concepts behind data contracts and products more tangible.

-Check the [EULA](https://github.com/jgpdotai/cloud-services/blob/main/eula.md), it's important.
+Please review the [EULA](https://github.com/jgpdotai/cloud-services/blob/main/eula.md), as it's essential.

 # Tutorials

 ## Experimenting with Data Contracts (Tutorial #1)

 * Tutorial on Medium: [Experimenting with Data Contracts](https://medium.com/data-mesh-learning/experimenting-with-data-contracts-9d36219e139e).
-* Please complete the survey to unlock tutorial #2: [Data Contract Tuttorial Assessment](https://forms.gle/twDduucMy5f8kH1SA).
+* Please complete the survey to unlock tutorial #2: [Data Contract Tutorial Assessment](https://forms.gle/twDduucMy5f8kH1SA).

 ## Playing with Data Products (Tutorial #2)